South Australian Railways steel carriage stock: Details

-750 class

-780 class

 In 1973, car 783 was converted to a "departmental car".
-This involved stripping the interior, and fitting a kitchen and sleeping compartments for up to eight people, as support for the ViceRegal car and Commissioner's Car Murray.
+This involved stripping the interior, and fitting a kitchen and sleeping compartments for up to eight people, as support for the Vice-Regal car and Commissioner's car, Murray.
 The car was fitted with a 3-phase power supply, and this was used when the vehicle was included in the Commissioners' Train.
 As rebuilt, the car was painted red and allocated the code DC783.
-No airconditioning was fitted; the bogies had come from the Cafeteria Car, which had been shifted across to Commonwealth style bogies.
+No air conditioning was fitted; the bogies had come from the Cafeteria Car, which had been shifted across to Commonwealth style bogies.

-It was a common sight on broad gauge passenger trains to Port Pirie circa 1978, when it provided head-end power for an RBJ buffet car while the Cafeteria Car was unavailable.
+It was a common sight on broad-gauge passenger trains to Port Pirie circa 1978, when it provided head-end power for an RBJ buffet car while the Cafeteria Car was unavailable.

-When the South Australian Railways was sold to the Commonwealth in 1975 (to become Australian National Railways, later Australian National), the vehicle was retained by the South Australian State Government.
+When the South Australian Railways was sold to the Australian Government in 1975 (to become Australian National Railways, later Australian National), the vehicle was retained by the South Australian State Government.
 It was officially withdrawn in 1986, then leased to SteamRanger and named Lowanna in 1990.
-In 1995 the car was transferred to become a static exhibit at the Port Dock Railway Museum, and ten years later it was sold privately to a Victorian individual, who placed the car under the care of the Victorian Goldfields Railway in Maldon.
+In 1995 the car was transferred to become a static exhibit at the Port Dock Railway Museum (now National Railway Museum, Port Adelaide); ten years later it was sold to a person who placed the car under the care of the Victorian Goldfields Railway in Maldon.
 In 2022, the car was sold to 707 Operations.